pranav-pramod-dwivedi/VISA-PAY-2.0/README.md

 - CSS3
 - Vanilla JavaScript

-No frameworks were used while building this project.
+No frontend frameworks or component libraries were used.

-Everything—from the smallest UI component to the overall layout—was built manually.
+Everything—from the smallest icon placement to complete page layouts—has been built manually.

 ---